awused/wallpapers/README.md

 `go get -u github.com/awused/wallpapers`

 Install with `go install -ldflags -H=windowsgui github.com/awused/wallpapers` on Windows to avoid spawning a visible console Window.
-Note that this will also disable stdout. <!-- TODO - include windows registry hacks in this repo -->
+Note that this will also disable stdout.

 Fill in wallpapers.toml and copy it to your choice of /usr/local/etc/wallpapers.toml, /usr/etc/wallpapers.toml, $GOBIN/wallpapers.toml, or $HOME/.wallpapers.toml.
 On Windows it's easiest to just drop it into your $GOPATH\bin directory.